aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 ```

 #### How to make Api calls in Angular?
-Using HttpClient request which is service available as an injectable class
+Using HttpClient request which is service available as an injectable class.

 ```
 // Standard